 8.7.4.1 General

 The purpose of the NG Reset procedure is to initialise or re-initialise the RAN, or part of RAN NGAP UE-related contexts, in the event of a failure in the 5GC or vice versa.
 This procedure does not affect the application level configuration data exchanged during, e.g., the NG Setup procedure.
 The procedure uses non-UE associated signalling.

+If the NG-RAN node supports A-IoT and is communicating directly with an AIOTF, as specified in TS 23.369 [z], the NG Reset procedure, as depicted in Figures 8.7.4.2.1-x and 8.7.4.2.2-x and specified in the respective sections, is executed between the NG-RAN node and the AIOTF.

 8.7.4.2 Successful Operation